RashimNarayanTiku/Texto/README.md

 1. **Text to Speech**
     * (*When ON*) Speaks the selected text (when pressed the button or Ctrl+T).

+1. **Application theme changer**
+    * Contains multiple themes such as Dark, Red, Monokai, Night Blue etc.

+1. **Number-Line Sidebar**
+    * It shows the line number along with text area and updates accordingly.
+    * Updates dynamically based on the space required.
+    * It can be removed if not required in 'View' tab.

+1. **Find and Replace**
+    * Finds the matching word/sentence and highlights it (with yellow background).
+    * The words can also be replaced with another word/sentence.

+1. **Word counter**
+    * Counts the number of words and character written.

+1. **Line and Column Number**
+    * Follows the mouse pointer and keeps the track of line and column number in the editor.

 &ensp;
 # Images